4d/4d-for-ios/website/translated_docs/ja/Features-PushNotification.md

 ```
 ![Data synchronization animation](assets/en/push-notification/pushandSynchro.gif)

+## Windows Configuration

+Windows users need to download the [last CURL version](https://curl.se/download.html) to work on the variables of the environment of their machine.
+Or they can insert curl.exe in the Resources folder of their production database.

+## MobileApps folder

+Whether you're working on Windows or on macOS, you need to copy the 4DBASE/MobileApps/ID.BundleID/AuthKey_XXXX.P8 and 4DBASE/MobileApps/ID.BundleID/manifest.json files from your Design database to your production database.

 ## これからどうする？

 The component that handles and makes the process easier is also available [here](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/master/Documentation/Classes/PushNotification.md), in order to adapt the push notifications to your own needs.
 Feel free to use it and to pick the most relevant aspects for your app.
 And of course, all contributors are welcome to this project, through feedback, bug reports and even better: pull requests.